 People with limited mobility also have more problems when there is ice and snow around, making it more challenging to get around even to get the mail.

-When the winter weather season arrives everyone needs to be prepared.
-The cold, snow and freezing rain will make all of us uncomfortable.
-However, for our older family members, the weather change can lead to major health concerns and a higher risk of falls and other accidents.
-These can make existing aging issues even worse and lead to a person to need help with activities of daily living and other long-term care services and supports.
+Everyone needs to prepare for the winter months.
+Cold, snow and freezing rain make all of us uncomfortable.
+However, the winter weather leads to significant health concerns and a higher risk of falls and other accidents for our older family members.
+The winter months can worsen existing aging issues and lead a person to need help with daily living activities and other long-term care services and supports.

 Wow, It's Cold Outside!

-Cold weather alone can be an issue.
-For those families members and others who are older, cold weather feels worse.
-The Center for Disease Control (CDC) says, “Older adults can lose body heat fast—faster than when they were young.
+Cold weather alone is a problem.
+For those family members and others who are older, cold weather feels worse.
+The Center for Disease Control (CDC) says, "Older adults can lose body heat fast—faster than when they were young.
 Changes in your body that come with aging can make it harder for you to be aware of getting cold.
 A big chill can turn into a dangerous problem before an older person even knows what's happening.
-Doctors call this serious problem hypothermia.”
+Doctors call this serious problem hypothermia."

 Here are some hints from www.aginglifecare.org

 - Stay informed and sign up for severe weather alerts through your local city or state resource